havanlocbk/-SQL-Explore-Ecommerce-Dataset/README.md

 This project explores the **Google Analytics eCommerce dataset** using SQL on **Google BigQuery**.
 The goal is to analyze **website performance, customer behavior, and revenue trends**, providing insights that can inform data-driven business decisions.

+## 👥 Who is this project for?

+✔️ Data analysts & business analysts

+✔️ eCommerce managers & digital marketers

+✔️ Decision-makers & stakeholders

 ---